About Central Queensland, Wide Bay, Sunshine Coast PHN

 We identify where there are areas of need, such as lack of health care services, difficulty in accessing these services, or regions with particularly high health needs.
 We work closely with GPs, allied health care providers, hospitals and the broader community to ensure patients can receive the right care in the right place at the right time.
 Our seven key priority areas for health improvement are: mental health; Aboriginal and Torres Strait Islander health; population health planning; health workforce; digital health; aged care; and alcohol and other drugs.

 We work with stakeholders

 We are advised by Community Advisory Councils, Clinical Councils and Regional Strategic Councils in each PHN area.
 The councils advise the PHN Board and programs on strategic direction and ensure we deliver programs to effectively meet the needs of all stakeholders in the region.
-For more information about our councils, visit the advisory groups page.
+For more information about our councils, visit our clinical councils page.

 We provide GP resources

 Our Practice Support Officers work with more than 250 practices in our region to deliver up-to-date information about primary health care.
 This includes improving the management of at-risk groups, providing tools for optimising data collection within practices, and education and training for GPs, practice nurses and practice managers.